karlwbaker/Configuring_AWS_Docker_Jupyter/README.md

 1. Select **SSH and GPG keys**.
 1. Press the **New SSH Key** button.
 1. Paste the contents of the clipboard into the **Key** cell, then press the **Add SSH Key** button.
-1. **IS THERE A STEP HERE TO LOOK AT GITHUB TO MAKE SURE THIS STEP WORKED???**

-### These steps are done in git bash:
+### These steps are done in git bash on your local machine:

 1. Add github to the `.ssh` list of known hosts:

- - This step is also known as "authenticating" XXX ???
-  - IS THIS COMMAND ALSO ATTEMPTING TO GET SHELL ACCESS FROM GITHUB?
-(GH outputs below that it does not give shell access.)
-WHAT DOES THAT MEAN???
- - `"authenticity of host 'github.com (192.30.253.113)' can't be established."`
   - Type `yes <Enter>` to confirm that you want to continue connecting.
- - Outputs:
-  - `"Warning: Permanently added 'github.com ..."` is OK.
-  - `"PTY allocation request failed on channel 0"` means XXX ???
-  - `"GitHub does not provide shell access.
-Connection to github.com closed."` is OK.

 ```
 karls@DESKTOP-VAQRJL8 MINGW64 ~
 $ ssh git@github.com
 The authenticity of host 'github.com (192.30.253.113)' can't be established.
-RSA key fingerprint is SHA256:nThbg6kXUpJWGl7E1IGOCspRomTxdCARLviKw6E5SY8.
+RSA key fingerprint is SHA256:1RLviKwIGOCspRomTxdCA6E5SY8nThbg6kXUpJWGl7E.
 Are you sure you want to continue connecting (yes/no)? y
 Please type 'yes' or 'no': yes
 Warning: Permanently added 'github.com,192.30.253.113' (RSA) to the list of known hosts.
 PTY allocation request failed on channel 0
-Hi neigedoi!
+Hi <name>!
 You've successfully authenticated, but GitHub c.
 Connection to github.com closed.
 ```